 Once a niche product, pet insurance policies have been steadily gaining in popularity.
 Indeed, many employers now offer pet plans as part of their benefit packages.
 But what exactly is pet insurance—and how does it work?

-Like health insurance for people, pet insurance companies help ease some of the costs of keeping your pet healthy.
+Like health insurance for people, pet insurance is intended to ease some of the costs of keeping your pet healthy.
 You can choose from different levels of coverage, with each plan costing a monthly or annual premium based on how much coverage you choose.

-Some plans cover basic scenarios like accidents and injuries, some only cover accidents, and others include wellness/preventative care.
+Some plans cover accidents and injuries, some only cover accidents, and others include wellness and preventive care.
 The more comprehensive the coverage, the higher you can expect the cost to be.

-Most pet insurance policies exclude pre-existing conditions and hereditary or congenital conditions.
-Some carriers will not accept pets younger than eight weeks or older than 12 years, and many policies have waiting periods before benefits for injury, illness and orthopedic care begin.
+Most pet insurance policies exclude preexisting conditions and hereditary or congenital conditions.
+Some carriers will not accept pets younger than 8 weeks or older than 12 years, and many policies have waiting periods before benefits for injury, illness, and orthopedic care begin.

-Pet insurance typically uses a reimbursement model: You pay the full amount due when you take your pet in for care, then submit a claim to the insurance company afterwards.
+Pet insurance typically uses a reimbursement model: You pay the full amount due when you take your pet in for care, then submit a claim to the insurance company.

 What Pet Insurance Covers

-As with human health insurance, pet health insurance offers several different types of coverage, each with its own list of coverage options and costs.
-Although the names used vary by insurer, the three most common types of coverage are:
+Pet health insurance offers several types of coverage, each with its own list of coverage options and costs.
+The three most common types of coverage are:

 • Accident and illness This typically covers treatments and tests for accidents and illnesses.